MinchinWeb/blog.minchin.ca/content/20090424-to-quebec-and-adventure.md

 and even Boston.
 It will also give me a chance keep up my French, and I think it will be fun to get out of town and see some Canadian history.
-Plus, it works much better to go to either Paris (rather expensive) or Tunsia (what can I do but be a tourist?), two of the other places I was considering going for a bit following graduation.
+Plus, it works much better to go to either Paris (rather expensive) or Tunisia (what can I do but be a tourist?), two of the other places I was considering going for a bit following graduation.

 The drive out there will be an adventure in and of itself.
 I have two